 Easily made with frozen spinach, smooth cream cheese, flavorful spices and a blend of decadent cheeses, this Creamed Spinach recipe is pure comfort food!
 It is an irresistible side dish that serves as the perfect accompaniment to any weeknight or holiday dinner!
-If you love green veggies like these, definitely try my Collard Greens and Mustard Greens too!
+If you love green veggies like these, definitely try my Collard Greens, Mustard Greens and Braised Cabbage, too!

 Growing up, I always had the impression that special occasions called for steak.
 Whether it was a birthday or anniversary there always seemed to be a juicy, tender steak to celebrate the occasion.
 Steakhouses were rarely visited but my father’s grill was always hot and ready.
 He’d grill whatever cut was on sale that weekend while he hummed.
 Such a lovely memory.

 Our steaks were always served with a table full of sides: sweet potato biscuits, glazed carrots, homemade rolls and creamed spinach.
 Those steak dinners were filled with laughter, love and more delicious food than imaginable.

 Creamed Spinach is, and has always been, my absolute favorite side dish.
 It’s creamy, decadent, cheesy and maybe, even a little healthy?
 Regardless, I couldn’t imagine a steak dinner without it.
 So I’m declaring today a celebration!
 What do you say we get these greens goin’?

 WHAT IS CREAMED SPINACH?

 I’m sure that plenty of folks have seen a bowl of creamed spinach on the table and thought “what the heck is that?”.
 You might think it’s just a bunch of spinach and heavy cream thrown together but, it’s much better than that.